kyma-project/kyma/docs/04-operation-guides/troubleshooting/01-kyma-domain-unresolvable.md

    ```

 2. If that command fails, you get a list of host files.
-   Execute the following commands, replacing the placeholder with the displayed hosts:
+   Execute the following command, replacing the placeholder with the displayed hosts:
    - For Mac/Linux, run `sudo  /bin/sh -c 'echo \"127.0.0.1 {DISPLAYED_HOSTS}" >> /etc/hosts'`.
    - For Windows, run `echo {DISPLAYED_HOSTS} >> "C:\\Windows\\system32\\drivers\\etc\\hosts"`.